The Morrison Bar and Oyster Room

 The Cricketers Arms

-If you’re looking for the ultimate winter comfort food, you can’t go past curry and chips enjoyed fireside at the unashamedly dingy (but legendary) Cricketers Arms .
+If you’re looking for the ultimate winter comfort food, you can’t go past curry and chips enjoyed fireside at the unashamedly dingy (but legendary) Cricketers Arms.
 The Surry Hills institution embraces all kinds of drinkers and diners.
-At the bar you’ll find a reliable range of beers from breweries including White Rabbit, Coopers and Stella, and further chip options include Tuscan potato chips with aioli, polenta chips with roasted garlic aioli and classic hand-cut chips.
+At the bar you’ll find a reliable range of local and imported beers, and further chip options include Tuscan potato chips with aioli, polenta chips with roasted garlic aioli and classic hand-cut chips.